 Is Southwold a good base for walking holidays?

-Yes — it sits directly on the Suffolk Coast Path and has many shorter walks linking to nearby villages and nature reserves.
+Yes — Southwold sits directly on the Suffolk Coast Path and offers a mix of long-distance coastal walking and shorter local routes.

 Can you walk from Southwold to Walberswick?

-Yes — you can cross the Bailey Bridge or use the foot ferry in season, then follow paths through marshes into the village.
+Yes — you can cross the Bailey Bridge or use the seasonal foot ferry, then follow paths through marshland into Walberswick.

 Where can I park in Southwold for walking?

-There are several pay-and-display car parks close to the beach and town centre.
+There are several pay-and-display car parks close to the beach, pier, and town centre, ideal for starting walks.

 Are there pubs or cafés in Southwold?